akshgpt7/youtube-deno/README.md

-# :arrow_forward: youtube-deno : A Deno client for the [YouTube Data API](https://developers.google.com/youtube/v3/docs)
+# :arrow_forward: youtube-deno : A [Deno](https://deno.land/) client for the [YouTube Data API](https://developers.google.com/youtube/v3/docs)
-Lets you incorporate core YouTube features, such as uploading videos, creating and managing playlists, searching for content, and almost any interaction with YouTube in your application.
+Lets you incorporate core YouTube features, such as uploading videos, creating and managing playlists, searching for content, and almost any interaction with YouTube in your Deno application.

 # Installing
 *Deno allows you to directly import modules from URLs!*